GustavoCostaW/ngc-float-button/README.md

 ## Installation

-First you need to install the npm module:
+First, you need to install the npm module:

 ```sh
 npm install ngc-float-button --save